Windows Update for Business deployment service

 To verify whether a device is affected by a safeguard hold, see Am I affected by a safeguard hold?

 Monitoring deployments to detect rollback issues

-During a feature update deployment, driver combinations can sometimes result in an unexpected update failure that makes the device revert to the previously installed operating system version.
+During deployments of Windows 11 or Windows 10 feature updates, driver combinations can sometimes result in an unexpected update failure that makes the device revert to the previously installed operating system version.
 The deployment service can monitor devices for such issues and automatically pause deployments when this happens, giving you time to detect and mitigate issues.

 How to enable deployment protections

-Deployment scheduling controls are always available, but to take advantage of the unique deployment protections tailored to your organization, devices must share diagnostic data with Microsoft.
+Deployment scheduling controls are always available, but to take advantage of the unique deployment protections tailored to your population, devices must share diagnostic data with Microsoft.

 - Diagnostic data is set to Required or Optional.

 - The AllowWUfBCloudProcessing policy is set to 8.

 To enroll devices in Windows Update for Business cloud processing, set the AllowWUfBCloudProcessing policy using mobile device management (MDM) policy or Group Policy.